mannylopez/flightTracker/README.md

 - [ ] Refresh flights automatically
 - [ ] Add OpenSky attribution to page
 - [ ] Design and add flight card with metadata

-## Ideas
-- Flight info page
-- All flights out of/going to an airport

 ### Log
 #### September 10, 2020